v3ai/qcom/README.md

 # QCOM: an auto commiting and pushing tool to update repos quick and dirty

 ## Motivation
-Sometimes you just want whatever code/configs/whatever inside a directory commited and pushed quick
+Sometimes you just want whatever code/configs/whatever inside a directory commited and pushed to github quick

 usually I find myself in this pattern